-As I mentioned in my previous post, the recent inflation and rising cost of everything, has made my family think twice about what we're spending our money on.
+The recent inflation and rising cost of everything, has made my family and I think twice about what we're spending our money on.
 I'm the kind of person who swears that I need to get something from Starbucks every time I go to Target.
 If I don't, my shopping simply trip won't go according to plan (at least that's what I tell myself to justify it).
 I've since realized how much all that really adds up to.
-I'm challenging myself to start making more of my favorite beverages at home starting with this iced matcha latte recipe.
+I'm challenging myself to not frequent coffee shops as often and to start making more of my favorite beverages at home starting with this iced matcha latte recipe.

-This isn't just any iced matcha latte recipe.
-This one features a delicious and easy-to-make raspberry cold foam.
-I've included directions below under the substitutions section on how to make the cold foam, plain in case you aren't able to get your hands on the raspberry infused syrup.
+This refreshing drink isn't just any iced matcha latte recipe.
+This easy recipe features a delicious and easy-to-make raspberry cold foam.
+I've included directions below under the substitutions section on how to make the cold foam plain in case you aren't able to get your hands on the raspberry infused syrup.

 I'm working on adding more easy and delicious drink recipes to the blog.
 Check out this Moscow mule mocktail that I created for Dry January and let me know what you think!